Administration Policies

 Policy Statement

-Many buildings are faced with storage problems, and the corridors are being used for storage.
-In some instances storage has escalated to the point that it presents a fire safety hazard to building occupants and firefighters.
+Many buildings are faced with storage problems, and the means of egress are improperly and unsafely used for storage.
+In some instances, storage has escalated to the point that it presents a fire safety hazard to building occupants and firefighters.

-The following policy is an effort to mitigate the fire safety concerns in campus buildings.
+The following policy is to mitigate the fire safety concerns in campus buildings.

 1. No storage of any type will be allowed in any part of the means of egress of buildings constructed or renovated after January 1, 1990.

-2. Storage in means of egress of buildings constructed or renovated before January 1, 1990 must be managed and limited to non-combustible items stored in appropriate storage cabinets or shelving.
-No storage or furniture of any type will be allowed in exit stairwells.
+a.
+Storage in the means of egress of buildings constructed or renovated before January 1, 1990 must be managed and limited to non-combustible items stored in appropriate storage cabinets or shelving.

-3. Corridor storage is limited to items used in daily operations.
+4. Corridor storage near or adjacent to an exit access is limited to items used in daily operations.

-7. All equipment/storage in any corridor should be clearly labeled with the owner's name, campus address, and campus phone number.
+8. All storage in corridors in or near exit access should be clearly labeled with the owner's name, campus address, and campus phone number.
 This information will assist University personnel in the event of a flood or other emergency in the building.

-8. Questions and requests for guidance concerning this policy should be directed to the Office of Environmental Health and Safety.
+9. Questions and requests for guidance concerning this policy should be directed to the Office of the Fire Marshal.

-1. Items found to be stored contrary to the means of egress policy will be tagged as a fire hazard by EHS personnel.
-Moving of items improperly stored will be coordinated with General Services.
-Every effort will be made by EHS personnel to contact the owner of the item(s) by checking inventory tags and talking with floor occupants.
-Owners of the items will have a period of time to properly store the items according to the following schedule:
+1. Items found to be stored contrary to the means of egress policy will be tagged as a fire hazard by OFM personnel.
+Moving of items improperly stored will be coordinated with Environmental Services.
+Reasonable efforts will be made by OFM personnel to contact the owner of the item(s) by checking inventory tags and talking with floor occupants.
+Owners of the items will have a reasonable grace period to move and properly store the items according to the following schedule:

 a.
 Combustible or non-combustible trash - 7 days